summit00/pid_controller_c/README.md

 ## Getting Started (VS Code)

 1. Open the project folder in **Visual Studio Code**.
-2. Run the demo script to see the simulation and plots.
+2. Run one of the demo scripts to see the simulation and plots.
-3. **Optional**: Rebuild the PID .dll
- - If you have safety or security concerns, you can delete the existing .dll and generate your own.
- - If you modify the .c/.h, you must generate the .dll.

-### DLL Generation
-The PID controller is written in C and compiled into a windows DLL (pid.dll) for python to use.
-The build is definied in **tasks.json**

-1. Press ctrl+shift+B (or go to Terminal->RunTask->Build PID Dll)
-2. The DLL will be generated in simulation/utils/pid.dll

 ## Learn More